MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 Most importantly from everyone at the Millennium Machines design team, Have fun building your very first Milo.

-## Bill of materials
+## Bill of Materials

 Provided [here](../../bom/sourcing_guide.md) is the bill of materials.
 Whilst we recommend that you try to stick to this list as much as possible, you're an adult (hopefully) and this is your machine.
 If there is a substitution that you think would lead to a better machine then feel free!
 If there is a feature you don't feel is necessary then don't buy the parts for it.

 Furthermore, there are options in the guide that are up to you to decide on, such as drivers, motors and even control boards.
 Do your research and find what you need to make your build work for you.

-## Spindle selection
+## Spindle Selection

-Milo supports 2 sizes of spindle - 70mm or 65mm.
+Milo supports 2 sizes of round spindle - 80mm or 65mm.
 These cover the 2 most common spindle sizes for a DIY mill of this type.
 In terms of what you're looking for when buying a spindle, you'll want a minimum of 800w of power.

 You can then decide how you want to control your spindle - the simplest types are router style spindles which use a switch and or selector knob for manual control of speed and direction.
 The most complex but also most powerful way involves using a Spindle and VFD combination.
 With this setup you have more granular control over your settings, and can use outputs on your control board to control the spindle itself.

 !!! note
     There are too many styles of spindle to realistically account for, so if the spindle mount doesn't support your spindle then design a new one and send it our way and we may include it as an official user mod!

 ---

-## Parts list and printing guidelines
+## Parts List and Printing Guidelines

 The Millennium Machines team has provided a printing list with settings for you as a guideline for printing the parts necessary for the build.
 This list can be found [here](../../printing/print_guide.md).

 Remember, these settings are only a guideline, and are open to your own interpretations - but we do highly recommend following them to achieve the best mechanical properties for each individual part.

-## File naming
+## File Naming

 With your STL files downloaded and your printer warmed up, you may be wondering which parts to print in your favorite colors?
 Have no fear, we've got your back - each file is labelled.

-### Primary color
+### Primary Color

 Example: `Handwheel Body x2.stl`
 These files have no prefix in their filename so are safe to print in your primary color.

-### Accent color
+### Accent Color

 Example: `[a] Table Bolt Down Bracket A x2.stl`
 These files are prefixed with `[a]` and are intended to be printed in your chosen accent color.

-### Quantity required
+### Quantity Required

 Example: `Handwheel Body x2.stl`
 If any file ends with `_x#`, that is telling you the quantity of that part required to build the machine.

-## Part versions
+### Part Versions

 Example: `Skirt Front A xxxxxx.stl`